brokenhappy/kotlinhax.shadowroutines/docs/topics/coroutine-context-and-dispatchers.md

 do animations, etc. These coroutines must be cancelled when the activity is destroyed to avoid memory leaks.
-We, of course, can manipulate contexts and jobs manually to tie the lifecycles of the activity and its coroutines, but `kotlinx.coroutines` provides an abstraction encapsulating that: [CoroutineScope].
+We, of course, can manipulate contexts and jobs manually to tie the lifecycles of the activity and its coroutines, but `kotlinhax.shadowroutines` provides an abstraction encapsulating that: [CoroutineScope].
 You should be already familiar with the coroutine scope as all coroutine builders are declared as extensions on it.

 We manage the lifecycles of our coroutines by creating an instance of [CoroutineScope] tied to